Bonwi.com: Buy Hotel Rooms, Earn Rewards Faster

 Like so much of us, he relies on the handheld so the way the site works on a phone weighs heavily on how it will be accepted here.

 Marc said he liked the user interface and went to look up a San Francisco hotel he had recently stayed at.
 Prices were comparable.

 Then Bernie, across the table, looked up a place where he grew up.
 A small town in Tennessee with four hotels.
-Two of them came up on Bonwi, very low rate and less Bonwi points than the higher end hotels.
+Two of them came up on Bonwi, a very low rate, and less Bonwi points than the higher-end hotels.

 If they can find hotels in a tiny Tennessee town, they’ll most likely have plenty of choices in large cities.
 I can vouch for that, 400,000 hotels are listed on Bonwi’s site.

 I asked several young women in their early 20s to try out Bonwi.com.
 Here is what they said.

 “Site was easy and straightforward to use; very simple layout Better prices and rewards system than competitor Expedia.com.
 “The ability to gain miles and use them on future trips makes it enticing to purchase hotels and flights.” – Catherine, UMass Amherst student